How much N should I apply?

 To better understand what a functional soil can/should do here are the main six:

-• Many soils are actually hydrophobic, meaning they don’t properly accept water.
+• Build soil/aggregate structure to allow for proper water infiltration.- Many soils are actually hydrophobic, meaning they don’t properly accept water.

 • Provide all or nearly all essential nutrients for plant growth/development